RightsandWrongsgit/ARMTEC/cicd/updateproject.md

 You are offered the option to open the project.
 Click "Open" and you will see the project with all it subdirectories in the left panel.<br>
 <img src="../cicd/captures/update3.png"  width="300">

 It should look something like this.
 Note specifically the lower left corner and you will see which branch you are on.
-Since you previously rolled everything up to your more current production level 'main' branch, that is the only one that would logically be available to have cloned.<br>
+Since you previously brought everything current in the production 'main' branch, that branch is the only one logically available to cloed.<br>
 <img src="../cicd/captures/update4.png"  width="700">

 Go click on that word 'main' and the command palette should pop open.
 Otherwise do a "Command-P" to open it and start typing "Create...".
 In that box where it asks you what the name of the branch you want to create should be called you say <font color=yellow>staged</font><br>